maslindc2/JavaSwingToDo/README.md

 In this section we have a checklist with all of the features we are planning on testing for internal unit tests and UI testing.

 ### How do we write automated UI tests?
 To write tests for specific UI elements or buttons that you are not able to use a getter on, you have to use [assertJ](https://joel-costigliola.github.io/assertj/assertj-swing-getting-started.html).
 Automated UI tests are located in the file **ToDoGUITest.java** under the test folder.
-I have a comment in there with all of the names that assertJ uses to find specific elements. *Note this file will be under the UI-Tests branch until grading for TP2 is completed.*
+I have a comment in there with all of the names that assertJ uses to find specific elements.

 ### Tests to Implement
 - [x] Test task naming, can we change the name of a task to say something else other than New Study/Home/Work Task